CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/basic-concepts.md

 ### [LHC] Run 1, Run 2, ...

 Data-taking periods, which are usually followed by Long Shutdown (LS) periods.
 During a Run, multiple Phases may be observed.
-For example, Phase 0 and Phase 1 took place during Run 2.
+For example, Phase 0 and Phase 1 took place during
+Run 2.
+Refers to the long-term schedule of the LHC, and it's in the order of months.

 Runs' schedule can be found [here](https://lhc-commissioning.web.cern.ch/schedule/LHC-long-term.htm).